Oenothera biennis: Description

+Growing cycle

+Most commonly, O. biennis grows as a low, spreading herb in the first year, just a few centimetres tall, with its leaves spreading out in a rosette to cover the ground, whilst storing energy in a thick root.
+In the second year, it grows up much taller, to around 1.6 m tall, on a semi-woody stem, which then flowers and seeds.
+This will usually die at first frosts, but occasionally grows another stem in the third year.

+Blooming and fruiting

 Blooming lasts from late spring to late summer.
 The flowers are hermaphrodite, produced on a tall spike and only last until the following noon.
 They open visibly fast every evening producing an interesting spectacle, hence the name "evening primrose".

 The blooms are yellow, 2.5–5 cm diameter, with four bilobed petals.
 The flower structure has a bright nectar guide pattern, invisible to the naked eye.
 This pattern is apparent under ultraviolet light and visible to its pollinators, moths, butterflies, and bees.

 The fruit is a capsule 2–4 cm long and 4–6 mm broad, containing numerous 1–2 mm long seeds, released when the capsule splits into four sections at maturity.